Checklist: 8 Tasks To Avoid Summer Stockout Disaster

 Even if you’re handling fulfillment in-house, there is a real cost to storing your inventory.
 When managing multiple warehouses, look at each location or selling channel (as with FBA) to analyze the associated storage fees.
 Figuring in each location’s storage fees can help to show where you’re adding costs that may eat into your margins.

-Special forecasting considerations for this year
+Special forecasting considerations

 Cash flow is always top of mind and never more than now.
 Here are some tips.